clairey-zx81/json-model/SPEC.md

   url, retrieve name `n1` model which is itself defined as another external definitions, then retrieve name `n2` into this secondary model.

-## Regular Expressions

-### RE2

-Regular expressions should be restricted to efficient regex such as `re2`.
-However, depending on the availibility of such regular expression engine on the target language, other variant may be used which should support at least the re2 subset.

-### Extended Regular Expressions

-Regular expressions are extended with option `X` (capital letter x) to allow references to string models with the following syntax: `($name:regex)`, where the regular expression after the `:` must match the named string model. `($name)` is a shortcut for `($name:.\*).

 ## Model Transformations

 Symbol `%` at the root of the model defines a model transformation object, which